 I’ve always been drawn to the combination of yellow and grey, and when I spotted these yellow trellis outdoor pillows, I knew they would bring a touch of vibrancy and life to the space.
-I liked how they complemented the teal ikat outdoor pillows I also picked up on my Target shopping trip.
+I liked how they complement the teal Ikat outdoor pillows I also picked up on my Target shopping trip.

 For the centerpiece, I found a variety of succulents at a local garden center and placed them in a pine crate I already had on hand.
 Lately I’m obsessed with these tiny plants!

 Surrounding the table, I planted hostas and white begonias in yellow glazed planters I purchased a few years ago.
 This year I wanted to keep my pots simple since the outdoor decor pieces are quite bright.
 These types of plants also like a fair bit of shade, and our deck provides relief from the sun.

 For brunch there needs to be food, of course.
 I love this little glass cloche I picked up for covering anything you want to keep the bugs and dust off.

 For water, I used this glass jug I found at my neighbour’s garage sale for $5.
 Great find!